MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/troubleshooting-mode.md

 ### Scenario 1: Unable to install application

-If you want to install an application but receive an error message saying that Microsoft Defender Antivirus and tamper protection is on, follow the steps below to troubleshoot the issue.
+If you want to install an application but receive an error message that Microsoft Defender Antivirus and tamper protection is on, follow the steps below to troubleshoot the issue.

 1. Request the SOC admin to turn on troubleshooting mode.
-You'll get a Windows Sec app notification once the troubleshooting mode starts.
+You'll get a Windows Security notification once the troubleshooting mode starts.

-2. Connect to the machine (using Terminal Services for example) as an IT help desk with local admin permissions.
+2. Connect to the device (using Terminal Services for example) with local admin permissions.

 3. Start Process Monitor (ProcMon).
 See the steps [here](troubleshoot-performance-issues.md).

 4. Go to **Windows security** > **Threat & virus protection** > **Manage settings** > **Tamper protection** > **Off**.

-5. Launch Powershell cmd elevated.

-6. Toggle RTP off.
+5. Launch an elevated PowerShell command prompt, and toggle RTP off.

     - Run `get-mppreference` to check RTP status.
     - Run `set–mppreference` to turn off RTP Run.

-7. Try installing the app.
+7. Try installing the application.

-### Scenario 2: Windows Defender (MsMpEng.exe) causing high CPU
+### Scenario 2: High CPU usage due to Windows Defender (MsMpEng.exe)

-Sometimes during a scheduled scan, MsMpEng.exe can consume high CPU usage.
+Sometimes during a scheduled scan, MsMpEng.exe can consume high CPU.

 1. Go to **Task Manager** > **Details** tab to confirm that MsMpEng.exe is the reason behind the high CPU usage.
 Also check to see if a scheduled scan is currently underway.

 2. Run ProcMon during the CPU spike for around 5 minutes, and then review the ProcMon log for clues.

-3. Once RCA is determined, turn the troubleshooting mode on.
+3. Once RCA is determined, turn on troubleshooting mode.

-4. Log into the machine and launch an elevated PowerShell command prompt.
+4. Log in to the machine and launch an elevated PowerShell command prompt.

 5. If `DisableLocalAdminMerge` is enabled on the device:

 - Request SOC admin to turn on troubleshooting mode for the device.

-- You'll get a Windows Sec app notification once the troubleshooting mode starts.
+- You'll get a Windows Security notification once the troubleshooting mode starts.

 6. Add process/file/folder/extension exclusions based on ProcMon findings using one of the following commands: